alosdiallo/Pedigree/README.md

 Other different file formats can be used by adding corresponsing code to PedigreeApp.R .

 ### References
-The application utilizes the following packages and libraries:
+The application utilizes the following R packages and libraries: shiny - kinship2 - readxl